-So to help you out with the rental process, we’ve put together this handy guide that will teach you how to rent a boat while staying compliant with local boating safety laws and insurance fine prints to give you a laid-back
+So to help you out with the rental process, we’ve put together this handy guide that will teach you how to rent a boat while staying compliant with local boating safety laws and fine prints to give you a laid-back boating experience

 1. Boating Preferences